 (2) The Board's consultant is instructed to submit copies of his reports directly to the applicant at the same time they are provided to the Board through the Planning Agent.
 The applicant and the consultant(s) are encouraged to consult directly so that all issues may be resolved as quickly as possible.
 The Board, through the Planning Agent, must be informed of the substance of such direct consultations.

 (3) The period within which final action shall be taken may be extended for a defined period of time by written agreement between the Board and the applicant.
-If the Board determines that the application is inadequate for the Board to make a decision, the Board may, at its discretion, continue the hearing to a later date to permit the applicant to submit a revised application provided the applicant agrees to a time extension.
+If the Board determines that the application is inadequate for the Board to make a decision, the Board may, at its discretion, continue the hearing to a later date to permit the applicant to submit a revised application, provided the applicant agrees to a time extension.

 F. Board evaluation of the plan.
 The Board will evaluate the plan based on its conformity to the requirements of the statutes, local bylaws, the Zoning Bylaw with particular reference to the criteria contained in § 300-12.6 (see § 420-1.4 of these regulations for a copy of the criteria), the findings of the consulting engineer, the Board of Health report, the Conservation Commission report, and the willingness of the applicant to address, and if necessary to mitigate, the various impacts shown by the impact statement.
 The Board will work with the applicant in an effort to achieve a project that will meet the needs of the applicant and those of the Town.

 G. Approval of the plan.
-After the reports from the consulting engineer, the Board of Health, and the Conservation Commission, have been received, or after the lapse of 35 days with no such report(s), and after the public hearing, the Board shall approve or (if the plan does not comply with the Winchendon zoning and other bylaws, the Winchendon site plan review rules and regulations or with the recommendations of the Board of Health or the Conservation Commission) shall modify and approve, or disapprove such plan, shall file a certificate of its action with the Town Clerk, and shall send notice of its said action by registered or certified mail, postage prepaid, to the applicant at his/her address stated on the application.
+After the reports from the consulting engineer, the Board of Health, and the Conservation Commission have been received, or after the lapse of 35 days with no such report(s), and after the public hearing, the Board shall approve or (if the plan does not comply with the Winchendon zoning and other bylaws, the Winchendon site plan review rules and regulations or with the recommendations of the Board of Health or the Conservation Commission) shall modify and approve, or disapprove such plan, shall file a certificate of its action with the Town Clerk, and shall send notice of its said action by registered or certified mail, postage prepaid, to the applicant at his/her address stated on the application.
 Approval of a plan requires the vote of a majority of the Board members present.
 (Zoning Bylaw, § 300-12.5D)

 § 420-3.7.
 Conditions of approval.